omry/omegaconf/docs/source/structured_config.rst

     ...     height: Height = Height.SHORT
     ...     description: str = "text"

-You can create a config based on the SimpleTypes class itself or instances of it.
+You can create a config based on the ``SimpleTypes`` class itself, or based on instances of it.
 Those would be equivalent by default, but the Object variant allows you to set the values of specific fields during construction.